-Summertime is swim time, and for the most part, it’s a full immersion into carefree fun.
-But without the right swimming pool safety practices, your residents could be at risk.
+Summertime is swim time, and for the most part, it’s a plunge into carefree fun.
+But without the right swimming pool safety practices, your residents and association could be at risk.

 Clearly, swimming pool safety is paramount.
 Here are some tips to keep in mind all summer long.

 Ideally, your community pool is staffed with a trained and certified lifeguard.
 A good property management company can help you hire this professional, and they can assist with ongoing training, too.
 Remember that your busier pool hours may require multiple lifeguards.
 In some states, like New Jersey, pool size is a factor in lifeguard requirements.